About

 My mandalas are “built” the framework is drawn first, circles and lines create a confusing mess of shapes until i see a theme emerge.
 From there i choose the elements i like in the moment and ink them. slowly but surely the image is born, not from a plan or a goal, simply what seems interesting in the moment.
 Sometimes the drawings sit for months partially finished, “the path” started as “46 and 2” inspired by the tool song, but it took 3 years to complete. working a night or two every 6 months when i would have an idea to push it further, but it mocked me for months in between.
 This is why i say they are built, layers of pencil then layers of ink, with pens, followed by layers of ink with a brush in many cases.

-thats all i got, i watched a guy on youtube to learn, his name is zak korvin, go check him out, his work is beautiful. you will see his influence in my work.
+Credit where its due: i watched a guy on youtube to learn the basics of sacred geometry, his name is zak korvin, go check him out, his work is beautiful. you will see his influence in my work.